-You are busy organising every detail for the newest member of your family, whilst also dealing with a level of exhaustion you previously didn’t know existed.
+You’re busy organising every detail for the newest member of your family, whilst also dealing with a level of exhaustion you previously didn’t know existed.

-Is Stress Bad For My Baby?
+Is Stress During Pregnancy Bad For My Baby?

-Pregnancy Stress Tip #1 – Get Five Minutes Peace
+#1: Get Five Minutes Peace

-Pregnancy Stress Tip #2 – Get A Massage!
+#2 – Get A Massage!